jivesoftware/aquarium/README.md

 ![Aquarium](https://github.com/jivesoftware/aquarium/wiki/images/logo-large.png)

-Like zookeeper but for leading a schooling of fish.
+Like zookeeper but for leading a school of fish.

 What if leader election was something you could add simply to your distributed services.
 Well that is why we wrote aquarium.
 Aquarium is a simple automata which can be embedded  into your service.